witk44/Olympus/README.md

 # Clone Repository
-1)In vs terminal cd to desired project location
-2)In vs terminal run: git clone https://github.com/witk44/Olympus.git
+1)In vs terminal cd to desired project location \n 2)In vs terminal run: git clone https://github.com/witk44/Olympus.git
     May need to be signed into github account on visual studio for above step to work (not sure how i set up the privacy settings)